Natural Sciences Major

-We show how physics, ranging from mechanics through nuclear physics, ranging from mechanics through nuclear physics can be applied to the life sciences.
-Examples of applications are: fluid flow in biological organisms, electrostatics as applied to signals between neurons, and cell membrane dynamics.
-The course also emphasizes the development of the tools needed to describe the physical phenomena at hand.
+We explore how physics, ranging from mechanics through atomic physics, can be applied to the life sciences.
+Examples of applications are: fluid flow and heat regulation in biological organisms, electrostatics in the nervous system, and wave phenomena in hearing and vision.
+The course emphasizes the development of tools and problem-solving approaches needed to describe the physical phenomena at hand.

 NS110U / Physics of the Universe

-We use gravitational and electromagnetic interactions as the poster children" for how physics takes experimental evidence and then encodes it into a theoretical framework that can be used to make predictions and draw inferences about new phenomena.
-The course emphasizes the development of the tools needed to describe the physical structure of nature and then uses these tools to infer the domain of validity of theories in physics and what might lie beyond them."
+We use gravitational and electromagnetic interactions as representatives for how physics takes experimental evidence and then encodes it into a theoretical framework that can be used to make predictions and draw inferences about new phenomena.
+The course emphasizes the development of the tools needed to describe the physical structure of nature and then uses these tools to infer the domain of validity of theories in physics and what might lie beyond them.